Last updated on February 14th, 2024

-Lightly sweetened and moist aromatic pumpkin cake is topped with cinnamon crumbs topping is so good and can be easily made in no time using your air-fryer or baked in the oven.
+Lightly sweetened and moist aromatic pumpkin cake is topped with cinnamon streusel is so good and can be easily made in no time using your air-fryer or baked in the oven.

 Pumpkin season is here and this is a great recipe to use up some of those pumpkin stashes you have in your freezer.
 I love the bright natural color pumpkin has to offer in baking and cooking.
 This pumpkin cinnamon cake is moist and topped with the cinnamon crumbs are so good!

 I can be lazy when it comes to making a cake that needs me to cream butter and sugar ha..ha..! seriously!
 Most of the cakes I’ve made so far used cooking oil instead of butter so I don’t need to use a mixer to cream the butter

 Yes, butter provides a great flavor, but cake made with oil has soft and moist crumbs.
 This cake stays so moist at room temperature for 2-3 days or possibly longer (it didn’t last beyond 2 days in our house)

 3. VERY EASY TO PUT TOGETHER

 Even if you have never made a cake before, you should be able to whip this one up and be pretty proud of it 🙂

 Perhaps it may not be sweet enough for some of you and you feel free to increase the amount of the sugar but I think the amount of sugar stated in the recipe is perfect without overdoing it.
 Remember that we still have the cinnamon crumbs

 1. All-purpose flour